cache2k/cache2k/src/site/markdown/index.md

 ## Features at a glance

-The main aim is to get a small footprint core cache implementation which does
+The main goal is a small footprint cache implementation.

  * One of the fastest cache for JVM local caching, see [the benchmarks page](benchmarks.html)
- * Android compatible
+ * Java 6 and Android compatible
+ * Leverages Java 8 to increase performance, when available
  * Portable Java code, no use of `sun.misc.Unsafe`
- * Exception handling and resilience
+ * Resilience: Smart exception handling
  * Null value support
- * Expiry/update on time
+ * Expiry: duration or point in time
  * Variable expiry per entry
- * Blocking read through, avoiding the thundering herds problem
+ * CacheLoader with blocking read through
+ * CacheWriter
+ * Events
  * Refresh ahead
- * Build-in, efficient statistics (Cannot be disabled)
+ * Build-in, efficient statistics
  * JMX support
- * An API jar to separate a stable interface
+ * Separate API with concise interface
- * ...
+ * JCache support

-Since it is fresh open source, we will put up a detailed description of each feature as well polish the API and semantics one after another.

 ## Status